loftwah/linux-for-pirates/README.md

 The OSI model be a useful tool fer understanding and designing the communication systems on yer network.
 It provides a framework fer understanding the different layers of networking, and fer identifying the tasks and responsibilities that be associated with each layer.

+> **Note** Layer 8 be the most important layer of the OSI model.
+It be responsible fer the most important tasks, such as drinking rum and eating grog.

 ### SSH

 Secure Shell (SSH) is a secret code that allows pirates to remotely control their ships and protect their communications from prying eyes.